jlegatheaux/RC2020-assignments/assignment-5/README.md

 It is also possible to developpe with any IDE (Interactive Developping Environment), as for example Eclipse, that will support a project CNNS in the `cnss` directory and compile it to some directory `cnss/bin`.
 Otherwise you should adapt the above command to the way your IDE organizes the `.class`files.

-In the annex you provide further directions on installing the required files to support your development.
+In the annex you provide a crash course on one way of installing the required files to support your development.

 ## Developing your solution